andyet/thoonk.py/README.md

 Queues are useful for direct message passing.

-## List ##
+## Sorted Feed ##

-Lists are unbounded, manually ordered collections of items.
-Lists behave similarly to plain feeds except that items may be edited in place or inserted in arbitrary order.
+Sorted feeds are unbounded, manually ordered collections of items.
+Sorted feeds behave similarly to plain feeds except that items may be edited in place or inserted in arbitrary order.

 ## Job ##